 April 21st, 2022 / 0 Comments

 Marijuana has been legalized for medical use throughout much of the country.
-Many states have even legalized recreational use, creating easier access for patients.
+Many states have even legalized recreational use, creating easier access for adults.
 As a result, there has been a recent uptick in children inadvertently ingesting edibles infused with tetrahydrocannabinol (THC – the principal psychoactive component of marijuana), sometimes causing severe effects such as seizure-like activity and breathing difficulties.
 Kids are very creative and determined and can easily find anything resembling candy, and they will often ingest cannabis edibles in large amounts.

 Doctors have seen many of these pediatric exploratory ingestions in specific areas where states legalized recreational marijuana use.
 However, increased numbers of exposures are being reported nationwide.
 Marijuana is not harmless to children, particularly after large ingestions, and can result in hospitalization.
 If you believe your child has ingested marijuana-infused edibles, reach out to your regional poison control center right away (1-800-222-1222).
 If your child is exhibiting severe signs or symptoms, such as seizure-like activity, inability to awaken or respiratory difficulties, call 911 immediately.
 While there is a usually a delay in symptom-onset after ingestion, and signs and symptoms can be nonspecific, some edible ingestion warning signs include: